jesusdiazvico/academic-kickstart/content/authors/jdv/_index.md

 #- Visitors
 ---

-I am a postdoctoral researcher in IBM Research Zurich GmbH, focused on applied cryptography.
-Previously, I held several other positions, ranging from industry to academia.
+I am a postdoctoral researcher at IBM Research Zurich GmbH, focused on applied cryptography.
+Previously, I held several positions, ranging from industry to academia.

-You can probably get a good idea of what I do and have done looking around here and in the social network profiles linked at the left.